On minimum integer representations of weighted games: Generating conspicuous examples of games without a

-Having in mind that one knows the existence of weighted games without a unique minimum integer representation for all $t>3$, we are concerned in this section with this problem in the special case of $t=3$~types of voters.
-As we shall see below, we propose a procedure to generate weighted games with three types of voters without a minimum integer representation based on the famous Coin-Exchange Problem of Frobenius \cite{1114.52013}.

-Similarly, the existence of weighted games without a unique minimum integer representation preserving types is known for all $t>4$.
-Thus the case $t=4$ is under study here and we also propose a procedure to generate weighted games with four types of voters without a minimum integer representation preserving types.

-Another objective of this section is to generate examples of weighted games with more than two minimal integer representations.

-The last goal concerns weighted games with a unique minimum integer representation of coprime weights.
+Motivated by the existence of weighted games without a {\mirep} for more than three equivalence classes of voters; see e.g.\ Table~3 and Table~4 of \cite{FrMo09}, we are concerned in this section with this problem in the special case of $t=3$~types of voters.
+As we shall see below, we propose a procedure to generate weighted games with three types of voters without a {\mirep} in Subsection~\ref{subsec_3_1} based on the famous Coin-Exchange Problem of Frobenius \cite{1114.52013}.
+Similarly, the existence of weighted games without a {\mireppt} is known for more than four equivalence classes of voters; see e.g.\ Table~2 in \cite{FrMo10}.
+Thus the case $t=4$ is under study here and we also propose a procedure to generate weighted games with four types of voters without a {\mireppt} in Subsection~\ref{subsec_3_1}.
+Another objective of this section is to generate examples of weighted games with more than two {\msirep s}, which is outlined in Subsection~\ref{subsec_3_2}.
+Finally, Subsection~\ref{subsec_3_3} concerns weighted games with a {\mirep} of coprime weights.